marklogic/marklogic-spark-connector/docs/writing.md

 nav_order: 4
 ---

-The MarkLogic connector allows for writing rows in a Spark DataFrame to MarkLogic as documents.
+The MarkLogic connector allows for rows in a Spark dataset to either be written to MarkLogic as documents or processed via custom code written in JavaScript or XQuery and executed in MarkLogic.
-The sections below provide more detail about how this process works and how it can be controlled.

-## Basic write operation
+## Table of contents
+{: .no_toc .text-delta }

+- TOC
+{:toc}

+## Writing rows as documents

 As shown in the [Getting Started with PySpark guide](getting-started/pyspark.md), a basic write operation will define how the connector should connect to MarkLogic, the Spark mode to use, and zero or more other options: